Chapter Three: The Lindas

 Before the Linda who cuts to the chase can flat-out ask her.
 Before the Linda who goes gently can try to soften her words, the song of the Carolina wren interrupts them.
 Teakettle, teakettle, teakettle!
 Coming not from outside but there in the room.
 Coming from the coffee table.

-“Litter C,” says the Linda who is silencing her phone’s alarm.
+“Litter C,” says the Linda who is silencing her phone’s birdcall of an alarm.

-“Like to learn to feed a baby squirrel?” asks the other.
+“Desirée, would you like to learn how to feed a baby squirrel?” the other asks.

 Kim nods, smiles, nods.
 “It isn’t hard.
-You’ll pick it right up.
-Try.”
+Give it a go!”

 This house that the Lindas share, from which they operate the Brigade and a Sunday soup kitchen, was the house that the Linda who was married lived in with her husband, before the divorce.
 He was happy to move out.
 And in the eighteen years since that split, the two women have transformed it entirely through their work.
 Every room bears evidence of their rehabbing, but this is the heart of the operation.
 The Menagerie, they call it.
 Its walls are lined with plywood shelves, lined with cages of various sizes and rehabbing supplies—more crates, dishes, blankets, bottles, syringes, nipple tips and hot packs.
 The whole house is pervaded by a gentle musk the Lindas no longer smell, but here in the Menagerie, where it originates, it is more pungent, the scent of a mossy glade, the scent of wilderness.